 Immediate Actions to Take Upon Receiving CP523

 Upon receiving an IRS CP523 notice, it is crucial to act quickly to avoid severe consequences.
-Thoroughly read the notice to understand what actions are required.
+Thoroughly read the notice because it explains what the IRS intends to do and what response is needed before the deadline.
 Don’t procrastinate.
 Either deal with the notice right away or call your CPA.
 Your CPA will contact the IRS on your behalf with a Power of Attorney.

-Typically, the IRS will not terminate the installment agreement immediately; you have a 30-day window to respond and rectify the situation.
+Typically, the IRS will not terminate the installment agreement immediately; you have a 30-day window, and responding within that time can prevent termination of the installment agreement.
 Ignoring the notice can lead to termination of your agreement and aggressive collection actions, such as wage garnishment and asset seizure (including bank accounts).

 Follow all outlined steps immediately to address the issues mentioned in the notice.
 This may involve making missed payments, filing any required tax returns, and contacting the IRS to discuss your payment situation.
 Taking proactive steps can help clarify any misunderstandings with the IRS and prevent further actions from being taken against you.